We’re coming up on open enrollment time again! In most states, open enrollment begins on November 1st and goes until January 15th.

 While it might be tempting to just “set it and forget it” I’ll explain why you should review your benefits every year.
 Remember that your employee benefits can actually be a big part of your income.
 You don’t want to leave money on the table!

 Most employers that offer group insurance benefits hold open enrollment in the 4th quarter.
-This is your opportunity to change benefits that were selected the previous year, or when you originally enrolled if you started a new job in 2021.
+This is your opportunity to change benefits that were selected the previous year, or when you originally enrolled if you started a new job at the beginning of the year.

 Many employers offer a Flexible Spending Account (FSA), a Health Savings Account (HAS), or both.
 They are similar but have one very important difference.